Cosmological phase transitions: from particle physics to gravitational waves, semi-analytically: Milestone temperatures

 The nucleation temperature is that at which approximately one bubble per Hubble volume has been nucleated.
 It can approximately be found studying the condition

 with the Hubble expansion rate during the FOPT given by

-The first term in the parenthesis in Eq.~(\ref{eq:Hubble}) corresponds to the radiation energy density, while the second represents the vacuum energy density with $\Delta V_{\mathrm{eff}} \equiv V_{\mathrm{eff}}(0, T) - V_{\mathrm{eff}}(\varphi_0(T),T)$, where we assume that at high temperatures we have symmetry restoration and therefore one of the minima is at the origin.
+The first term in the parenthesis in Eq.~(\ref{eq:Hubble}) corresponds to the radiation energy density, with $g_*$ taking into account both the SM and the new $U(1)^\prime$ relativistic degrees of freedom, while the second represents the vacuum energy density with $\Delta V_{\mathrm{eff}} \equiv V_{\mathrm{eff}}(0, T) - V_{\mathrm{eff}}(\varphi_0(T),T)$, where we assume that at high temperatures we have symmetry restoration and therefore one of the minima is at the origin.
 The second equality follows in the case of supercooled FOPTs, such that $\partial \Delta V/\partial T\ll \Delta V/T$ at the relevant temperatures for GW production.
 Finally, $m_\mathrm{Pl}=2.4\times 10^{18}$~GeV is the reduced Planck mass.
 While $T_n$ is broadly used as a proxy to study GW production due to its simplicity, numerical simulations show instead that GWs are actually produced at the percolation temperature~\cite{Athron:2023xlk} (see Subsection~\ref{sec:percolation_temp}).
 Moreover, there are examples in which we do not find a nucleated bubble per Hubble volume, i.e. there is no nucleation temperature, but still GWs are produced~\cite{Athron:2023mer}.